JamesCacioppo/mydotfiles/README.md

     ` git clone https://github.com/gpakosz/.tmux.git`

-    - Another option is to get a copy from my fork so you have my key bindings
+    - Another option is to get a copy from my fork so you have my key bindings.
+If you go this route you should get iterm2 and set opt keys to Esc+ in Preferences->Profiles->Keys.

     ` git clone https://github.com/JamesCacioppo/.tmux.git`